QuesterZen/fb1337/README.md

 ḣ:Fizz‿Buzz3‿5_|⊃'_∨
 ```

 While APL was an inspiration and many of the glyphs are shared with APL, the syntax is very different.
 The biggest difference being that fb1337 is a stack-based language.
-Similar languages are the code golf language, GolfScript, and the stack-/array- hybrid language, Uiua.
+Similar languages are the code golf language, GolfScript, and the stack- and array- hybrid language, Uiua.

-For more on the language see [Language Overview](fb1337%20language%20overview.md).
+For more on the language see [Language Overview](./docs/language_overview.md).

-For more on how the internals work see [Parser Description](fb1337%20parser%20documentation.md) and [Interpreter Internals](fb1337%20internals.md).
+For more on how the internals work see [Parser Description](./docs/code_and_parameter_parsing.md) and [Interpreter Internals](./docs/interpreter_internals.md).

 ## Installing and Using fb1337

-Download all of the code in the project to a new folder on your computer and name it fb1337.
+Download all the code in the project to a new folder on your computer and name it fb1337.

 #### Option 1.
 Run from the command line

-In terminal navigate to the `fb1337/cli` folder.
+In your terminal, navigate to the `fb1337/cli` folder.
 To run a simple program as a string, type:

 ```bash
 ./fb1337 -c 'Hello` World`!'